 An individualized training experience is essential to ensure successful completion of ACGME training requirements and promote academic development.
 We encourage those who are new to research or their academic careers to devote no more than half-time to research during the first year.
-If you are farther along academically, you can spend more time in research under the guidance of the program director and your primary research mentor.
+If you are farther along academically, you can spend more time in research under the guidance of the fellowship director and your primary research mentor.

 Provide well-balanced clinical training to satisfy ACGME requirements for certification in addiction psychiatry.

-Provide mentorship, training and protected time to conduct addiction research with our research faculty.
+Provide mentorship, training, and protected time to conduct addiction research with our research faculty.